 Competing Response Training

-Factors in the environment that trigger the hair-pulling are identified and a problem-solving approach is taken to identify strategies to manage or avoid these environmental factors.
+Factors in the environment that trigger the hair-pulling are identified.
+A problem-solving approach is then taken to identify strategies to manage or avoid these environmental factors.
 For example, if hair-pulling occurs while looking in the mirror, mirrors may be removed or covered up for a period of time.

 Managing Difficult Thoughts and Feelings

 Individuals with Trichotillomania often experience a number of other conditions such as anxiety, low self-esteem, shame, social isolation/rejection and depression.
 Cognitive Behavioural Therapy (CBT) can be used to teach strategies to cope with and manage the symptoms of these co-occurring conditions.
 CBT helps the person to manage unpleasant thoughts, feelings and urges that are likely to lead to hair-pulling.
 This is particularly important as internal states such as stress and anxiety are likely to influence the frequency and intensity of hair-pulling.